docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/cross-dom-functions.rst

 are common across message-enabled applications.
 These include functions to open files, execute scripts, and print files.
 For details of the function set, see the "Cross-DOM API reference" on page 168.
-You can access cross-DOM functions in any script by prefixing the function name with the namespace specifier for the target application (see "Namespace specifiers" on page 193).
+You can access cross-DOM functions in any script by prefixing the function name with the namespace specifier for the target application (see :ref:`namespace-specifiers`).
 For example, a Photoshop CC script can call indesign.open(file) to open a file in Adobe InDesign® CC.
 The cross-DOM functions for each application are implemented in JavaScript.
 You can see the implementation for each installed application by reading its associated startup script in the Adobe startup folder.
 For example, Adobe Illustrator® CC defines illustrator.open() in the illustrator-14.jsx startup script (14 is the version number of the installed application).
-See "Startup folder locations" on page 168.
+See :ref:`startup-folder-locations`.
 Example code
 The sample code distributed with the Adobe ExtendScript SDK includes these code examples that specifically demonstrate the use of cross-DOM functions: